ericx1907/til/vim/syntax_group_under_cursor.md

-To find out the syntax group the object under cursor belongs to:
+To find out which syntax group the object under cursor belongs to:

 ```viml
 function!
 SynStack()